department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits.md

 If you’re the family member of an active-duty, retired, or deceased Servicemember, National Guard Soldier, Reservist, or Medal of Honor recipient, you may qualify for the TRICARE program.

-TRICARE is the health care program for uniformed Servicemembers and their families around the world.
-It provides comprehensive coverage, including health plans, prescription medicines, dental plans, and programs for people with special needs.
+TRICARE provides comprehensive health coverage, including health plans, prescription medicines, dental plans, and programs for people with special needs.
 The Department of Defense’s Defense Health Agency manages this program.
 [Find out if you qualify for TRICARE and how to apply](https://www.tricare.mil/).

 <br>